Research Visa Sponsorship Jobs in Nevada

 Which visa types are most common for research roles in Nevada?

-The H-1B is the most common visa for research professionals in Nevada, covering roles that require at least a bachelor's degree in a specific specialty field.
+The H-1B visa is the most common visa for research professionals in Nevada, covering roles that require at least a bachelor's degree in a specific specialty field.
 Universities and nonprofits often qualify as cap-exempt H-1B employers, meaning they can file outside the annual lottery.
-The O-1A is an option for researchers with recognized achievements, and J-1 exchange visitor status is common for postdoctoral researchers at Nevada universities.
+The O-1A is an option for researchers with recognized achievements, and J-1 visa exchange visitor status is common for postdoctoral researchers at Nevada universities.

 Which cities in Nevada have the most research visa sponsorship jobs?